Better Aggregation in Test-Time Augmentation: Related Work

 \section{Related Work}

-Image augmentation at test-time has been used to measure model uncertainty \cite{matsunaga2017image, smith2018understanding, ayhan2018test, wang2019aleatoric}, to attack models \cite{su2019one, moosavi2016deepfool, goodfellow2014explaining}, to defend models \cite{prakash2018deflecting, song2017pixeldefend, cohen2019certified}, and to increase test accuracy \cite{howard2013some, sato2015apac, he2016deep, simonyan2014very, szegedy2015going, krizhevsky2012imagenet}.
+Image augmentation at test-time has been used to measure model uncertainty \cite{matsunaga2017image, smith2018understanding, ayhan2018test, wang2019aleatoric, bahat2020classification}, to attack models \cite{su2019one, moosavi2016deepfool, goodfellow2014explaining}, to defend models \cite{prakash2018deflecting, song2017pixeldefend, cohen2019certified}, and to increase test accuracy \cite{howard2013some, sato2015apac, he2016deep, simonyan2014very, szegedy2015going, krizhevsky2012imagenet}.
 Because our focus is on test-time augmentation for the purpose of increasing image classification accuracy, we limit our discussion to work considering this problem.

 Most works describing a test-time augmentation method for increasing classification accuracy present it as a supplemental detail, with a different methodological contribution being the focus of the paper.
-In the presentation of Alexnet, Krizhevsky \emph{et al.} \cite{krizhevsky2012imagenet} make predictions by ``extracting five 224 $\times$ 224 patches...as well as their horizontal reflections...and averaging the predictions made by the network’s softmax layer on the ten patches.''
-He \emph{et al.} \cite{he2016deep} describe a similar setup and include an additional variation involving many more augmentations.
-The latter variation incorporates rescaling of the input in addition to cropping and flipping.
-The cropping, scaling, and flipping combination is also employed by Simonyan \emph{et al.} \cite{simonyan2014very} and Szegedy \emph{et al.} \cite{szegedy2015going}, though with differing details in each case.
+Krizhevsky \emph{et al.} \cite{krizhevsky2012imagenet} make predictions by ``extracting five 224 $\times$ 224 patches...as well as their horizontal reflections...and averaging the predictions made by the network’s softmax layer on the ten patches.''
+He \emph{et al.} \cite{he2016deep} describe a similar setup and include an additional variation that incorporates rescaling of the input in addition to cropping and flipping.
+The cropping, scaling, and flipping combination is also employed by Simonyan \emph{et al.} \cite{simonyan2014very} and Szegedy \emph{et al.} \cite{szegedy2015going}, with differing details in each case.
 While most of these papers report results with and without test-time augmentation, none offers a systematic investigation into the merits of each augmentation function or how their benefits might generalize to other networks or datasets.